-The Master of Professional Studies in Technology Entrepreneurship’s 30-credit, 9-course curriculum can be completed in 15-months, with students typically enrolling in two 3-credit courses per 12-week term.
+The Master of Professional Studies in Technology Entrepreneurship and Corporate Innovation’s 30-credit, 9-course curriculum can be completed in 15-months, with students typically enrolling in two 3-credit courses per 12-week term.

 Focuses on the content, methods, and models for new venture opportunity assessment and analysis.